Accessing Inclusive Innovation Labs in Massachusetts

 Summary

-This grant may be available to individuals and organizations in Massachusetts that are actively involved in Students.
+This grant may be available to individuals and organizations in Massachusetts that are actively involved in Black, Indigenous, People of Color.
 To locate more funding opportunities in your field, visit The Grant Portal and search by interest area using the Search Grant tool.

 Explore related grant categories to find additional funding opportunities aligned with this program:

-Black, Indigenous, People of Color grants, Business & Commerce grants, Education grants, Individual grants, Opportunity Zone Benefits grants, Other grants.
+Black, Indigenous, People of Color grants, Business & Commerce grants, Individual grants, Other grants, Small Business grants, Women grants.

 Grant Overview